 Pour vinegar into your flower vase and allow to soak.
 Then put a few tablespoons of uncooked rice in, and shake briskly.
-The rice will serve to ‘scrub away’ the dissolved buildup on teh glass surface.
+The rice will serve to ‘scrub away’ the dissolved buildup on the glass surface.
 Rinse with cool water.

 Hard water/mineral buildup

-The white crusty buildup on your faucets and showerhead are usually mineral buildup.
+The white crusty buildup on your faucets and showerhead is usually mineral buildup.
 It’s also why you get spotting on your stainless steel fixtures, too.
 You can use vinegar to help remove those deposits to bring the shine back to your fixtures!

 Spray a little vinegar on your faucet at the joints where the buildup occurs.
 Allow it to soak, then use a cleaning toothbrush to scrub away the minerals. wipe with a clean cloth.

 On your faucet head and shower head, wrap each with a ziptop baggie full of vinegar, and use a rubber band to secure it.
 Allow to soak there overnight, and you’ll be amazed at how much of the mineral buildup is gone!.

 Remove Soap Scum